OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/coaching_kurse.md

 ### 1. WHICH courses does the list show?

-In the Courses menu you will see a tabular overview:
+In the Courses menu you will see a tabular overview

 * of all the courses you coach,
 * which are published, completed or at least accessible to coaches